Can I eat ice cream while pregnant?

 7Consume ice cream before its expiration date for optimal safety.

-Common Questions About ice cream in Pregnant
+Common Questions About ice cream While Pregnant

 Can I eat ice cream while pregnant?